sudoarchie/RETIC/README.md

 - **User-Friendly Interface:** Our platform offers an intuitive and user-friendly interface, making it easy for sellers to list their tickets and buyers to browse and purchase them.
 - **Ticket Validation:** Before tickets are listed for resale, we validate them to ensure they meet our quality standards and are valid for the intended event.
 - **Secure Transactions:** We provide a secure transaction process to protect both sellers and buyers, offering peace of mind during ticket resale.
-- **Customer Support:** Our dedicated customer support team is available to assist users with any questions or concerns throughout the ticket reshelling process.
+- **Customer Support:** Our dedicated customer support team is available to assist users with any questions or concerns throughout the ticket reselling process.

 ## Getting Started

-To get started with RETIC and begin reshelling your tickets, follow these steps:
+To get started with RETIC and begin reselling your tickets, follow these steps:

 1. Visit our website at [www.retic.com](https://www.retic.com) and create an account.
-2. Once registered, you can log in to your account and navigate to the ticket reshelling section.
+2. Once registered, you can log in to your account and navigate to the ticket reselling section.
 3. Provide the necessary details about the event, including ticket quantity, seating information, and price.
 4. Upload scanned or digital copies of the tickets you wish to resell.
 5. Our team will review the submitted tickets for validation.
 If approved, they will be listed on our platform for potential buyers to view.